-8. Right to Cross-Examine Opposing Witnesses:
+8. Right to Question Opposing Witnesses:

-Both the accuser and the accused have the right to cross-examine witnesses called by the other side.
+Both the accuser and the accused have the right to question witnesses called by the other side.

-9. Accused Can Choose Whether or Not to Testify in His or Her Own Defense:
+9. Accused Can Choose Whether or Not to Testify in His/Her Own Defense:

-The accused who is present at the hearing shall be advised by the hearing officer that he/she is not required to make any response.
-Refusal to testify or to answer questions shall not be evidence of quilt.
+The accused who is present at the hearing shall be advised by the hearing officer, board or panel that he/she is not required to make any response.
+Refusal to testify or to answer questions shall not be evidence of guilt.